 Most automated testing tools will find contrast problems, but occasionally they are not able to do so with accuracy because of diverse reasons.
-When this is the case the Color Contrast Analyzer browser add on is invaluable.
+When this is the case, the Colour Contrast Analyser browser add on is invaluable.

-Lightweight report of structure of the page (headings and landmarks)
+Produces a lightweight report of the structure of a page (headings and landmarks).

 Useful to inject styles into a page - provide visible focus, highlight all images without an alt attribute, etc. You will seldom need to use this, but it will be very useful when you do.
 Requires some knowledge of CSS.